lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 02:41 PM)_

-> I suppose I’ll have some.
+> I suppose I'll have some.
 You only live once, after all.

 _Iris grabs some drink from the cocktail mix and tries a sip._